-A unique chance to access one of history's greatest battlefields at Waterloo and to work with a world leading team of archaeologists and historians.
-Experience firsthand what it's like to uncover the past and to interpret those finds with the guidance of leading experts.
-This entry level course requires no previous archaeological experience and is open to registered university students and to serving and former military personnel.
+A unique chance to access one of history's greatest battlefields at Waterloo and to work with a world-leading team of archaeologists and historians.
+Experience first-hand what it's like to uncover the past and to interpret those finds with the guidance of leading experts.
+This entry-level course requires no previous archaeological experience and is open to registered university students and to serving and former military personnel.

 This course offers a rare opportunity to participate in groundbreaking archaeological research together with the team of Waterloo Uncovered.
 Waterloo Uncovered is a charity and a research project which combines world-class archaeological investigation with veteran care and recovery.
 The battle of Waterloo comes to life under your own trowel.
-Participants have exclusive access to this astonishingly well preserved battlefield and the chance to learn both widely used and cutting edge field techniques alongside leading experts in battlefield archaeology.
+Participants have exclusive access to this astonishingly well-preserved battlefield and the chance to learn both widely used and cutting edge field techniques alongside leading experts in battlefield archaeology.

 Waterloo Uncovered’s charitable role is to support military veterans who are recovering from trauma or injury or are simply looking for a new career direction.
 The interaction between veterans and civilians, including students is at the heart of Waterloo Uncovered ethos.
-The team is international, from all the countries that took part in the Battle of Waterloo and more and participants vary widely in age and in their physical and mental health.
+The team is international, with members from all the countries that took part in the Battle of Waterloo and more, and participants vary widely in age and in their physical and mental health.

-To protect the integrity of the excavation project places are limited and the Waterloo Uncovered team reserves the right to select participants carefully to ensure social harmony on this project.
+To protect the integrity of the excavation, project places are limited and the Waterloo Uncovered team reserves the right to select participants carefully to ensure social harmony on this project.

 The team from Waterloo Uncovered